RSCJacksonLab/landscapy/docs/cookbook/io/lsbundle-archives.md

 `backend="portable"` is the publication format. `backend="pickle"` exists only for legacy interoperability and can execute code during deserialization.
 Never load a pickle bundle from an untrusted or unverifiable source.

-## Common failures

-- The archive is renamed without preserving its checksum or metadata.
-- Non-deterministic user metadata, such as a current timestamp, changes bytes.
-- A legacy pickle is treated as safe because it has an `.lsbundle` suffix.
-- The archive is deposited without package version, license, or node-order data.